-These Mexican cheese skull empanadas are to die for – no pun intended!
+These sugar skull empanadas are to die for – no pun intended!
 Not only do they melt in your mouth, but they are also very crafty to make.
-The idea came about because we were asked to create a creative recipe using one of the many Cacique Mexican cheeses to help celebrate Dia de los Muertos and I just happened to have a skull cookie cutter!
+I just happened to have a skull cookie cutter!
 I thought it would give a charming twist to the traditional empanada.

 I have to say, we always have Ranchero Queso Fresco in the fridge.
 It works with so many recipes and snacks.
 It’s creamy, smooth and sliceable, yet can be easily crumbled.
 Yup, this is my stranded on a desert island cheese of choice.
 And this recipe has special memories for me.
 My mom-in-law came over that day to help me in the kitchen.
 She’s a pro!
 Well, I told her about combining the Queso Fresco with the apples and she was like, “Hmmm.
 I haven’t heard that before.
 Let’s try it.”
 She sliced two pieces of the cheese, added an apple filling slice on top and we both popped the samples in our mouths.
 Then we moaned.
 “Um-hum….oh yah.
 This is where it’s at, right here…”